RaphaelHuber/Ironhack-Project1/README.md

 If you prefer having the game content on your computer and play it from there please follow the following steps.

-1. Downlaod the zipped Ironhack-Project1-master file
+1. Download the zipped Ironhack-Project1-master file
 2. Unzip the file

 ### Opening and starting the game